scriptbuzz/aws-serverless-api-dynamodb/README.md

 - Zip and upload the (index.js) code to the S3 bucket
 - Launch the SAM template (mbx-template.yml) from the CloudFormation console (or any supported tool)
 - The SAM template requires two input parameters:
       - Enter the name the S3 bucket containing the uploaded code zip file
       - Enter the path/file name of the zip file
 - Wait for successful deployment of the SAM template
-- Once the DynamoDB table is deployed, create test items. id=1, id=2, id=3
+- Once the DynamoDB table is deployed, create test items: id=1, id=2, id=3

 # test instructions